Skip to main content

 };

-We can then take bundle.js and run it in Node.js or even add it to the browser as it'll contain 100% valid, executable JavaScript code.
+We can then take bundle.js and run it in Node.js or add it to the browser, since it’ll contain valid, executable JavaScript code.

 // math.ts: